sanfordredlich/angular2-dart-gnome-example-app/README.md

  - displaying variables in HTML
  - showing/hiding DOM elements based on state
  - testing asynchronous behavior using expectAsync
- - testing asynchronous behavior using async/await

-## How to run the app with Dartium
+## How to run the app with Dartium or any browser
  - cd to the application directory
  - pub get
  - pub serve
+ - go to the url specified in the output

 ## How to run the tests
  - pub run test  # runs the non-browser tests
  - pub run test -p dartium  # runs all the tests using Dartium (assuming it's configured)